Introduction to Becoming a Better Goalkeeper

 I hope that you enjoy using this guide and that it will provide some assistance as you continue to develop as a goalkeeper and will help you to structure your pre-season, in-season and post-season planning.

-Part I - Fitness & Preparation
+Part I - Fitness and Preparation For Becoming a Better Goalkeeper

 This is perhaps the most important element of a goalkeeper's arsenal.
 I have been coaching goalkeepers for over 10 years and have worked with all ages and abilities and the one thing that usually separates the very good from the exceptional is how quickly they can react to a situation that has developed in a split second.
 If you want to make the most of the skill and ability you have you MUST work on your aerobic and strength training fitness.
 I would strongly encourage your to speak to a fitness professional in your area and if you can afford it hire them to work with your player on a weekly basis to hold them accountable and to give them feedback on what training they are doing.
 There are 3 different training periods within a season they are: